abhisarxverma/rust-refined/README.md

 - Provide Rust learners with a **faster, sharper way** to study the Rust book.
 - Ensure **no important concept is skipped** — everything crucial from the original book is captured.
 - Act as a **reference guide** when revisiting Rust topics without rereading the entire book.

-**⚠️ Note:** This is not a replacement for the Rust book, but a *refined companion*.
-Always refer to the official [Rust Book](https://doc.rust-lang.org/book/) for complete details and examples.

 ---